djoke23/remotee_project/README.md

 # remotee_project
-Remotee_project is a own remote desktop application.
+Remotee_project is a self-developed remote desktop application.